Living Abroad

 COST Housing Policy

 Housing and accommodation will be arranged by the Overseas Receiving Site Coordinator.
-Each placement site is different, and housing options will vary by site.
+Each site is different, and housing options will vary by site.
 Some coordinators have secured home stay arrangements while others may provide a list of apartments to choose from.

 Visitors must arrange their own accommodations.
 Under no circumstance may a guest stay in COST-arranged housing.
 COST students may stay with visitors in visitor-arranged accommodation only AFTER the last day of their COST placement.
-This is just one reason COST encourages family and friends to visit only at the END of student teaching placements.
+This is another reason COST encourages family and friends to visit only at the END of student teaching placements.

 Resize Your Expectations